Support for students with a learning difference, disability or neurodiversity

 - Take your time

-- Remember that many applicants and students with disabilities and SpLDs have been to RADA before
+- Remember that RADA welcomes and supports students who present with learning differences, disabilities and neurodiversity.

-Please note that all of our courses are very physical.
-Most auditions will involve games or warm-up exercises that are likely to include eye contact, and adjustments to this may not always be possible.
+Please note that all of our courses are physically demanding.
+Most auditions will involve games or warm-up exercises that are physical and likely to include eye contact.
+Adjustments to these may not always be possible.

-Once we know about a particular condition we will produce a Learning Agreement where necessary.
-This outlines the adjustments that will be made, who needs to know about this, and when it should be reviewed.
-We will do this in collaboration with you, you will be able to agree who has access to the Learning Agreement - it won't be shared with anyone else.
+Any student who discloses a learning difference, disability, or neurodiversity will be offered a Learning Agreement.
+A Learning Agreement describes the nature of the difficulty the student is experiencing, and lays out the reasonable adjustments that RADA will put in place to support them.
+We will do this in collaboration with you and you will be able to agree who has access to the Learning Agreement - it won't be shared with anyone else.

 Support for students with specific learning difficulties (SpLDs)